IRS First-Time Penalty Abatement (FTA) and Relief

 If you’re faced with an IRS penalty, here are some of the different types of tax penalty relief you’ll want to explore.

-If you have a clean record with the IRS over the past few years, you might be able to make a tax penalty disappear through the IRS’s First-Time Abatement program.
-This type of relief can be applied regardless of the amount of your penalty.
+If you have a clean record with the IRS over the past few years, you might be able to reduce or make a tax penalty completely disappear through the IRS’s First-Time Abatement (FTA) program.
+According to the IRS, First-Time Abatement (FTA) is an administrative waiver that can be applied to failure-to-file, failure-to-pay, or failure-to-deposit penalties.

 You can request a waiver even if you haven't paid all the tax you owe yet, but any failure-to-pay penalty will continue to increase until the tax is completely paid.

-- filed a return (if required) for the past three tax years before the tax year you received the penalty
+- filed the same type of return (if required) for the past three tax years before the tax year you received the penalty

-- didn't have any other IRS penalties during the prior three years, or if you did it was waived under something other than the first-time abatement program
+- not have had any other IRS penalties during the prior three years, or if you did it was waived under something other than the first time abatement program

 - they didn’t have four or more failure-to-deposit penalty waivers in the prior three years

-- their failure to deposit penalty wasn’t for Electronic Federal Tax Payment System avoidance
+- their failure to deposit penalty wasn’t for Electronic Federal Tax Payment System (EFTPS) avoidance

 Reasonable cause penalty relief